synw/goregraph/README.md

 	}
    ```

-The `cors` parameter is a list of authorized domains that will receive cors headers in the http responses
+The `cors` parameter is a list of authorized domains that will receive cors headers in the http responses. `host` is the
+http host adress and `addr` is the database location

 ## Run the Graphql server